laureneolin/Portfolio/Mission_Control_API_Reference_Guide.md

 ## Overview

-The Mission Control API **(v1)** provides programmatic control and monitoring of autonomous surface vessels **(ASVs)** and their associated fleet operations, including mission planning, telemetry, configuration, logging, and event webhooks.
+Programmatic control and monitoring of autonomous surface vessels (ASVs) and the fleet operations that go along with them, such as mission planning, telemetry, configuration, logging, and event webhooks, are made possible by the Mission Control API (v1).

-This API is designed to balance operational flexibility with the reliability and traceability requirements common to autonomous systems.Typical users include systems integrators, mission operators, and automation engineers who need to script or automate fleet behaviors.
-Common use cases are mission coordination (create/launch/abort), live telemetry reporting, configuration management, and retrieval of mission logs for analysis.
+The reliability and traceability requirements typical of autonomous systems are balanced with operational flexibility in the design of this API.
+Systems integrators, mission operators, and automation engineers who need to program or automate fleet behaviors are examples of typical users.
+Mission coordination (`create`, `launch`, and `abort`), live telemetry reporting, configuration management, and the retrieval of mission logs for analysis are examples of common use cases.

 ### Example:
-`GET /vessels/{vessel_id}/logs?since=ISO8601` — retrieves vessel logs with event timestamps, severity levels, sources, messages, and contextual details.
+`GET /vessels/{vessel_id}/logs?since=ISO8601` — retrieves logs of vessels which contain event timestamps, severity levels, sources, messages, and other relevant information.

 ## Appendix/Reference and Quick Start Guide